-Example: CPT code 96372 may be billed when a therapeutic, prophylactic, or diagnostic substance is administered by subcutaneous or intramuscular injection by a physician or an assistant under direct physician supervision.
-If given without direct supervision, qualified health care professionals should use CPT code 99211.
-Only facilities may bill 96372 when the physician or other qualified health care professional is not present.
-CPT code 96372 is not eligible for separate reimbursement when billed in conjunction with an Evaluation and Management (E/M) service by the same rendering provider on the same date of service.
-Eligible reimbursement for 96372 is based on the injection performed alone or in conjunction with other procedures/services allowed by procedure-to-procedure editing.
+- CPT code 96372 may be billed when a therapeutic, prophylactic, or diagnostic substance/drug, such as HCPCS code J2357, is administered by subcutaneous or intramuscular injection by a physician or an assistant under direct physician supervision. - If given without direct supervision, qualified health care professionals should use CPT code 99211. - Only facilities may bill 96372 when the physician or other qualified health care professional is not present. - CPT code 96372 is not eligible for separate reimbursement when billed in conjunction with an Evaluation and Management service by the same rendering provider on the same date of service. - Eligible reimbursement for 96372 is based on the injection performed alone or in conjunction with other procedures/services allowed by procedure-to-procedure editing.

-The following codes are not intended to be reported by the physician in the facility setting:
+The following codes are not intended to be reported by a physician or other QHP in an inpatient or outpatient facility setting as the services are included in the E/M service: